woernfl/cheatsheets/docs/GPG Key Generation.md

 ## Basic actions

-1. Checking if GPG Key existe:
+- Checking if GPG Key existe:

 ```bash
 gpg --list-secret-keys --keyid-format LONG
 ```

-2. GPG key pair generation:
+- GPG key pair generation:

 ```bash
 gpg2 --gen-key
 ```

-> If you get the following error: `gpg: Sorry, no terminal at all requested - can't get input` remove the line `no-tty` from `~/.gnupg/gpg.conf`
+>:bulb: If you get the following error: `gpg: Sorry, no terminal at all requested - can't get input` remove the line `no-tty` from `~/.gnupg/gpg.conf`

-3. Choose `RSA and RSA` option
+- Choose `RSA and RSA` option

-4. Choose the max lenght size for the key `4096`
+- Choose the max lenght size for the key `4096`

-5. Enter the number of days you want this key to be valid
+- Enter the number of days you want this key to be valid

-6. Enter ID details
+- Enter ID details

-7. Type a secure passphrase
+- Type a secure passphrase

-8. Generate enough entropy
+- Generate enough entropy

 ```bash
 sudo yum install rng-tools
 ```

 ```bash
 sudo rngd -r /dev/urandom
 ```

-9. Once the key has been generated, list the created keys
+- Once the key has been generated, list the created keys

 ```bash
 gpg --list-secret-keys --keyid-format LONG
 ```

-10. From the list of GPG keys, copy the GPG key ID you'd like to use.
+- From the list of GPG keys, copy the GPG key ID you'd like to use.
 In this example, the GPG key ID is `3AA5C34371567BD2`

 ```bash
 $ gpg --list-secret-keys --keyid-format LONG
 /Users/hubot/.gnupg/secring.gpg